PART 19 — SMALL BUSINESS PROGRAMS

 (S-91) DD Form 2579

-(iv) Acquisition Plan/Acquisition Strategy, if applicable.
+(iv) Acquisition Plan/Acquisition Strategy.

 (i) Performance Work Statement (PWS), Statement of Objectives (SOO), Statement of Work (SOW), or other work descriptions;